fommil/fpmortals/manuscript/wip.md

   }
 ~~~~~~~~

-with convenient syntax to create a `ContT` from a monadic value:
+and convenient syntax to create a `ContT` from a monadic value:

 {lang="text"}
 ~~~~~~~~